ocaml/flexdll/README.md

 As you can see, all the global symbols (including those that comes from FlexDLL itself) appear in the global symbol table.
-FlexDLL knows not only about symbols that comes from the main program, but also about symmbols exported by the DLL it loads.
+FlexDLL knows not only about symbols that comes from the main program, but also about symbols exported by the DLL it loads.
 This is needed to implement the `flexdll_dlsym` function, but also to deal with import tables that mentions symbols defined in previously loaded DLLs (for which the `FLEXDLL_RTLD_GLOBAL` was used).
 So the wrapper does not only